Water for Life:

 Join the local citizen-scientists as you dive into field work and service learning within the community.

 This program will involve hands-on field work and service-learning in the community, combined with lectures, training in field and laboratory water analyses, and discussions presented in local context.
-The coastal region of the Manabí province provides an ideal location for study of the linkages between land use, water quality and human health.
-Local rivers provide the primary water source for several communities along the coast, including Tabuga and Camarones, with whom students will work.
+Ecuador’s diverse water sources provide an ideal location for study of the linkages between land use, water quality and human health.
 You will earn two credits of Inter-Ag and Nutritional Sciences 421 at UW-Madison for this course.

 The first week of the course will focus on understanding the global water supply and human impacts upon it.
 In the field, we’ll compare urban and rural access to potable water and sanitation, explore the natural ecosystems that provision freshwater, and talk with community members about local land use practices from a water quality and sustainability standpoint.